Grahp/Steno-Glossary/README.md

 ## Translation
 Noun

-- TODO Some text or command or such that is outputted
+- TODO A word, phrase, prefix, suffix, or command that is outputted.
-  - This has a representation in plover
+- These are defined in **theories**, and implemented in **dictionaries**
+  * TODO Plover Dictionary Format

 ## Entry
 Noun